SwingGuy1024/Blog/Java Misuse of Optional vs Kotlin.md

     04   }
     05   // ...
 (More code)

 Again I have to ask: What clarity is being added to the API by using Optional?
 To anyone reading the JavaDocs, the API implies that null is a valid input value.
 But once you look at the code, it's clearly not.
 A case could be made for using Optional when null is actually allowed, but so many methods are written like this one that the point will get lost.
 (Not that it's a good idea anyway.)
-But this case, where an Optional is required where a null value throws an exception, results in a misleading API that's more verbose to call, since the user must now write `someMethod(Optional.ofNullable(widget));` instead of `someMethod(widget);`
+But this case, where an Optional is required where a null value throws an exception, results in a misleading API that's more verbose to call, since the user must now write `someMethod(Optional.ofNullable(widget));` instead of `someMethod(widget);` A good method should take care of boilerplate details needed to perform its function.
+By using Optional in a parameter, this does the opposite.

 ### Example 4: Seemingly Sensible Use

 Here's a case where it may actually make sense to use Optional on a method parameter:

     01 private void someMethod(Optional<Widget> widgetOpt) {
-    02   final Widget widget = widgetOpt.isPresent? widgetOpt.get() : getDefaultWidget();
+    02   final Widget widget = widgetOpt.orElse(getDefaultWidget());
     03   // ...
 (More code)

 Here, finally, we can say that Optional is adding clarity to the API.
 Use of null instead of a Widget instance is actually allowed.
 Here, the API does not mislead anyone.
 Of course, users who choose to use null must be careful not to call `Optional.of(widget)`.
 Instead, they should use `Optional.ofNullable(widget)` or `Optional.empty()`, but that's a fail-fast mistake, so it will get caught early.
 Unfortunately, so many developers wrap mandatory parameters inside Optional, that the meaning of this occasional valid use will often get lost anyway.
 And, there's a simpler way to write the API that doesn't add verbosity to the calling method: